 How do you clean a toilet seat?

 Keeping your toilet seat clean is important for maintaining a hygienic bathroom.
 Use a set of rubber gloves to protect your hands and make sure that the room is well-ventilated while working with a bathroom cleaning product.
 Apply the bathroom cleaning product and scrub the toilet seat with an abrasive sponge or brush.
-Don't scrub too hard, or you may damage the surface of the toilet seat.
 Rinse and dry the toilet seat after cleaning.

 This article was researched and written by Katie Begley, a freelance writer specializing in home and family products.
 Katie has been writing for The Spruce since 2019.
-To create this list, she looked for toilet seats that performed well, had top features like soft-close hinges, and fit a variety of budgets.
+To create this list, she consulted a variety of sources, including manufacturer data, toilet installation videos, and consumer feedback.